amandaleee/rectangles-drawing/readme.md

 * This is only for contemporary browsers [this is a complicated app that involves a lot of things I've never used before and I don't have the resources to do extensive testing on legacy versions before the due date]

 # Featureset TODO:
 ­* Log in with Google
 ­* Log in with Facebook
-* Change the color of a rectangle (.recolor)
-* Save the current area layout (the position, size, and color of each rectangle in the area)

 * Name a saved layout
 * Return to a saved layout
 * Delete a saved layout from the set of saved layouts